Prior-Lab-Durham-University/carbonara/README.md

 | Full notebook / all-atom workflow | You want live monitoring, all-atom models, pyFoXS scoring, custom flexibility, constraints, multimers or mixtures | Guided setup, watcher, backmapping, FoXS scoring, visualisation and analysis |
 | Multimer / multi-state workflow | You have multiple chains, locked domains, constrained assemblies or conformational mixtures | Rigid-body rotations, distance constraints, `mixture_n`, and approximate MultiFoXS-style ensemble scoring |

 For new users, start with the notebook workflow.
-For complex systems, use `runCarbonaraMultimer.ipynb`.
+For complex systems, use `runCarbonaraMultimer.ipynb` or `runCarbonaraMultimerMultiStructure.ipynb`.

 ---